exercism/website-copy/tracks/javascript/exercises/resistor-colors/mentoring.md

 A student may use also use a an arrow function expression instead of a function declaration, as well as using an implicit return instead of an explicit `return`.

 #### Approvability

-If the solution does not look like the reasonable solutions, do _not_ approve it, unless they match an exception.
+The solution listed above as well as any of the solutions that divert from this listed directly below are approvable.
+Anything listed under **Common Suggesstions** is _not_.

-There are exceptions: a student who uses a `reducer` on the `reverse` of the input.
+A student who uses a `reducer` on the `reverse` of the input.
 This is a technique that comes from other languages as well as algorithm solving in university and is perfectly valid.
-It's also the only _real_ way to do this without conversion to a `String`.
+It's one of the ways to do this without conversion to a `String`.
 Such a solution looks like this:

 ```javascript
 export const COLORS = [